Support » We can help you with… » Starting out » Locating and starting your new aquarium

 Once you’ve picked your chosen substrate (gravel/sand) make sure to give it a good wash to remove any dirt or dust which will cloud the water.

-Then pack the substrate in to the bottom of the aquarium.
+Then pack the substrate into the bottom of the aquarium.

 3. Adding Décor

 Soak any rocks, wood, plastic plants or ornaments before adding them to the tank to remove anything that may colour the water or affect the chemical balance of the aquarium (do not use anything other than plain water to clean these items).
+You can even add a background picture for extra style.

 4. Installing a heater